· Nacho Coll · Comparisons · 12 min read

 Choose the one that fits your workflow today.
 You can always revisit the decision as your project grows.

 Ready to start pinning?
-Create a free account — 500 files, 1 GB storage, dedicated gateway.
+Create a free account — 50 files, 1 GB storage, 2 GB bandwidth/mo.
 No credit card required.